16 Best Day Trips from Ljubljana, Slovenia

 How to get there

 Using public transportation alone to get to Vintgar Gorge can be a little tricky.
-First, find your way to Bled from Ljubljana (check out the Lake Bled section above for more details).
-There’s one bus that leaves from Bled to Vintgar Gorge departing at 10 am.
+First, find your way to Bled (check out the Lake Bled section above for more details).
+There’s one bus that leaves from Bled to Vintgar Gorge, departing at 10 am.
 The bus returns to Bled at 12:30.

 The other option is to walk to the gorge from Bled.
-From town, follow Prešernova cesta north, hanging a right on Partizanska cesta about a kilometre later.
-Follow Partizanska cesta to the y-junction where you will swing left on Cesta v Vintgar.
+From town, follow Prešernova cesta north, hanging a right on Partizanska cesta about a kilometer later.
+Follow Partizanska cesta to the y-junction, where you will swing left on Cesta v Vintgar.
 This road will lead you to Podhom, where you’ll see signposts to guide you to the entrance of Vintgar Gorge.

 Škofja Loka

-For a town as incredible as Škofja Loka, it’s amazing how few travellers ever speak of it.
-If you’re visiting Ljubljana, don’t leave without visiting Škofja Loka.
+For a town as incredible as Škofja Loka, it’s amazing how few travelers speak of it.
+If you’re visiting Ljubljana on an epic Slovenia itinerary, don’t leave without visiting this beautiful historic town.
 It’s about as easy as Slovenia day trips come, and it might be the most breathtaking half-day outing you’ll find anywhere in Central Europe.

 Capuchin Bridge Skofja Loka

-Škofja Loka takes honour as the best-preserved medieval town in all of Slovenia.
+Škofja Loka takes honor as the most well-preserved medieval town in Slovenia.
 Start exploring the old town from Town Square (Mestni trg), Škofja Loka’s switchboard.
 Simply getting lost on Škofja Loka’s ancient cobblestoned streets is the easiest way to dig into the town.

 Keep on the lookout for Capuchin Bridge (Stone Bridge) at the northern end of the old town.
 It’s the most famous landmark in Škofja Loka and worth snapping a photo or two.